 Apple Tree Morris of Sebastopol was founded in 1998 by Kalia Kliban, Jon Berger and Cora Stewart.
 We practice most Thursday nights at the Sebastopol Youth Annex and have an annual workshop for prospective new members.
-Check our FaceBook page for current activities!
+Check our FaceBook page and website for current activities.

 Our kits, or costumes, are made up of black hats and garlands, white shirts, black knee breeches and striped knee socks, and green leafy vests and bell pads.
 Each of us has made our own Apple Tree vest, of leaves (over 250 of them!) and apples sewn on to a brown bark.
 We also make our bell pads, which have 20 bells on each leg, so that we can make as much noise as possible.

 We do traditional dances in the Bampton and Moulton styles from the Cotswold region of England, and Border Morris from the West Country.
 Since this is a living tradition, some are very old, and some we have written ourselves.
 The dances are done in sets of four, six, eight or in one case, nine.
 We use a variety of props in our dances, the most common being the flashing white handkerchiefs and the sticks, which get clashed in intricate and knuckle-threatening patterns.